how to deal with an angry person in a relationship

 - Saying “I would like” instead of “I demand” or “I must have”

 4. Be patient and kind with an angry partner

 “When you’re living with an angry person, know that their anger is adversely affecting their mental health too.
 It can dent their self-confidence and self-respect,” says Pooja.
 It is killing them from the inside.
 So, you can try to be more empathetic toward your angry partner, instead of pointing fingers at them.

 Pooja adds, “Don’t respond immediately.
 Let the immediate reaction pass and then respond.
 Take the issue up with the person when both of you are calmer.”
 So, an expert tip on how to deal with an angry person in a relationship would be to allow the negative energy to pass first.
 Then have a rational discussion.
 They will be more open to understanding your point of view when they are calm.

 If they are keen on taking responsibility for their actions and have a problem-solving attitude, you may suggest they join anger management classes.
 Just the assurance that in this unfair world, you are there to hold their hands might bring you one step closer to building a healthy relationship.

 5. Put yourself first

-When dealing with someone with anger issues, here are some tips for you:
+So, as you are dealing with someone with anger issues, you have got to create a positive environment for yourself to cultivate positive energy.
+Here are some tips for you:

 - Take care of yourself through yoga/meditation or even a cup of tea or going for a swim (you can only be a safe space for someone else if you’re grounded enough)